Colonel Tom Parker: Dead ends (1966–1967)

-For the remainder of the 1960s, Presley made films that relied heavily on exotic locations and mundane songs, and he was tied into contracts that he could not escape.
-Parker did not appear to care if the films were good or bad but only about the profits.
+For the remainder of the 1960s, Presley starred in films that relied heavily on exotic locations and mundane songs, and he was tied into contracts that he could not escape.
+Parker did not appear to care if the films were good or bad, but only about the profits.
 When Presley complained to him that he wanted better scripts, Parker reminded him of his lavish lifestyle and that risking $1 million a year for doing practically no work was dangerous.
 Presley's career stagnated while artists like the Beatles, the Rolling Stones, and The Beach Boys dominated the charts.
-Later, in 1983, Parker admitted during an interview that after 1966, the income from Presley films and soundtracks was dramatically reduced.
+Later, in a 1983 interview, Parker admitted that after 1966, the income from Presley films and soundtracks had dramatically declined.